Conservatorship - Background Information

 ► Where can I get more information about adult guardianship / conservatorship?

-If you have questions about adult guardianship in general, you can call the Family Guardian Program at (907) 269-3525, messages are checked weekly.
-You can also e-mail them at family.guardian@alaska.gov.
+If you have questions about adult guardianship in general, you can call the Guardianship Helpline at 907-264-0520.
+The line is staffed Monday to Thursday from 8am to 4:30pm and Friday’s from 8am to 12 noon.
+Any messages should be returned the same day or the next business day.
+You can also email family.guardian@alaska.gov.
 For instance, if you are uncertain what level of protection might be appropriate, they can help you explore other options, including Social Security Representative Payees , a process that does not involve the court.